Slightly poisonous!

 Other:

-If you are allergic to pollen, you should stay away from privet.
+Anyone who is allergic to pollen should stay away from privet.
 Some people react with asthma-like symptoms when the plants bloom.
-All that was left to do was cut the flowers away before they really started to bloom.
+The only thing that can help is to cut the flowers off before they really start to bloom.

 Hildegard von Bingen: Privet is like a weed and is not suitable for medicinal purposes.
-For if a man were to eat of its seed or its fruit, it would be like poison to him.
+Because if a person ate its seeds or fruit, it would be like poison to them.